FlorinMiron98/CineData/README.md

 12. **os** - Provides access to environment variables and file paths, often used for configuration and security.
 13. **secrets** - Used to generate secure random values, such as secret keys for session management.
 14. **OMDb API** - A free RESTful web service used to fetch movie data such as titles, ratings, posters, and descriptions.
 More about this API on the [official documentation](https://www.omdbapi.com/)

+## Security
+Security is a core consideration in the development of this project, particularly in how user credentials are handled.
+To securely store user passwords, this project uses the `werkzeug.security` module from the **Werkzeug** library.
+This includes:
+- **Hashing with Salt**: Passwords are hashed using a cryptographic hashing function with an automatically generated salt.
+- **Salt Length**: A salt length of 8 bytes is used to ensure each password hash is unique, even if two users choose the same password.

 ## Credits
 ### Content